 We wanted to provide you with an update on bargaining since our last update in August.
 On October 24, CAPE's LoP collective bargaining team will sit with the Employer's team to continue negotiations.
 Three more days of bargaining are scheduled for October 28, November 8 and 9.
 CAPE plans to submit its pay and compensation proposal on these dates

 As we communicated previously, the TR group reached an impasse after four months of negotiations in June due to a near-total rejection of our proposals, unacceptable concessions sought by the Employer, notably on wage offer as well as a refusal to include provisions on remote interpretation in the collective agreement.

-On Monday May 4th, Greg Phillips, in his capacity as national president of the Canadian Association of Professional Employees (CAPE), testified before the House of Commons Procedure and House Affairs Committee (PROC) as part of its “Parliamentary Duties and the COVID-19 Pandemic” study.
+On Thursday, October 6th, the Canadian Association of Professional Employees (CAPE) testified before the House of Commons Procedure and House Affairs Committee (PROC) as part of its “Review of the virtual House of Commons hybrid proceedings for the House and its committees” study.

 For a society to move forward and evolve, it is important to understand its history and the defining moments that shaped it.
 One of those defining moments for Canada is the tragic history of the Indigenous People and the residential schools.

 The Canadian Association of Professional Employees (CAPE) publishes today the results of an extensive survey conducted with its members about the federal government’s return-to-office plans.